daroczig/CEU-R-prod/README.md

     tail -f /var/log/aws-kinesis-agent/aws-kinesis-agent.log
     ```

-9. Make sure that the IAM role write to Kinesis and Cloudwatch, eg by attaching the `AmazonKinesisFullAccess` policy, then restart the agent
+9. Make sure that the IAM role can write to Kinesis and Cloudwatch, eg by attaching the `AmazonKinesisFullAccess` policy, then restart the agent

     ```
     sudo service aws-kinesis-agent restart